Implicant: Prime implicant

-A prime implicant of a function is an implicant (in the above particular sense) that cannot be covered by a more general, (more reduced, meaning with fewer literals) implicant.
-W. V. Quine defined a prime implicant to be an implicant that is minimal—that is, the removal of any literal from P results in a non-implicant for F. Essential prime implicants (also known as core prime implicants) are prime implicants that cover an output of the function that no combination of other prime implicants is able to cover.
+A prime implicant of a function is an implicant (in the above particular sense) that cannot be covered by a more general (more reduced, meaning with fewer literals) implicant.
+W. V. Quine defined a prime implicant to be an implicant that is minimal—that is, the removal of any literal from P results in a non-implicant for F. A essential prime implicant (also known as core prime implicant) is a prime implicant that covers an input combination, for which the function is true (i.e. outputs 1), that no combination of other prime implicants is able to cover.

 Using the example above, one can easily see that while $xy$ (and others) is a prime implicant, $xyz$ and $xyzw$ are not.
 From the latter, multiple literals can be removed to make it prime: